ipfs/specs/src/data-formats/cid.md

 ## Decoding Algorithm

-To decode a CID, follow the following algorithm:
+To decode a CID, follow this algorithm:

 1. If it's a string (ASCII/UTF-8):
    * If it is 46 characters long and starts with `Qm`, it's a CIDv0.
 Decode it as base58btc and continue to step 2.